Games By Game Doctor

 Learn by battling bacteria —>

 Antibiotic resistance is a global health problem.
 To help this issue, Bacteria Combat encourages 'safe use' of antibiotics by educating on bacteria.
 Young people are great target, as future users of antibiotics.

 Training the next generation of scientists —>

-To help students learn about scientific enquiry, Game Doctor was commissioned by Gurdon Institute at University of Cambridge to develop a digital game that was released to campuses and students.
+To help students learn about the science behind obesity, Game Doctor was commissioned by Gurdon Institute, University of Cambridge to develop an interactive game.

 Arcade games take fungi on tour —>

 Killer Fungus series

-Killer Fungus is a series of arcade games developed for University of Aberdeen to raise the profile of fungal research across the world, played by over 100,000 people.
+Killer Fungus is a series of arcade games developed for University of Aberdeen to raise the profile of fungal research across the world.
+Played by over 100,000 people at >5 events.

 Subscribe to keep up to date with our new games and projects —>